polyswarmer/documentation/BUILD.md

 ## Production

-### Building for production
+### Testing production build

-To build the site for prouduction using Gulp:
+To build the site for all languages with the --production flag for testing:

     $ make build-prod